ch1lam/github-hyper/README.md

 > Download via Edge Add-ons or follow the instructions below

-1. Click here to download the latest `edge.zip` release
+1. Click here to download the latest `github-hyper-edge.zip` release
 2. Extract the file
 3. Open Edge
 4. Enter `edge://extensions` in the address bar